wayne8475/SoftwareStudio2017-Quiz3/README.md

 ### Bonus (15%)
 1. Decorate the game by using some css.
 (10%) <br/>
-`How much score you can get is judged by us.`
+`The grading of css is VERY subjective.` </br>
+But if you can layout your components as the image above, you will get at least 8 points.
 2. Notify user who wins the game when the game comes to a close.
 (Can't use alert / console.log) (5%)

 ## Example